Exceptional Porcelain Lyre Mantel Clock from the Royal Sèvres Porcelain Manufactory

 The round enamel dial, signed “Kinable”, indicates the hours in Roman numerals, the fifteen-minute intervals in Arabic numerals, the annual calendar and the signs of the Zodiac, by means of four hands, two of which are made of pierced gilt bronze, the two others in blued steel.
+At the bottom of the dial, under the 6th hour, you can also see the signature “Dubuisson”, which stands for Etienne Gobin, known as Dubuisson, one of the most renowned Parisian enamellers of the time, and a colleague – and the main rival – of Joseph Coteau.
 The magnificent lyre-shaped case is made of pink Sèvres porcelain and finely chased and gilt bronze.
 The bezel is made up of a gilt bronze twisted rope; the pendulum is adorned with gilt bronze pearls; the body of the lyre is adorned with gilt bronze beading and with laurel leaf and seed motifs, with two rosettes issuing floral and foliate swags.
 The clock is surmounted by a mask with radiating sunrays.
 The spreading foot is decorated with beading and twisted rope motifs and a leafy garland.
 The en-suite decorated oval base is raised upon four flattened ball feet.

 Discover our entire collection of antique mantel clocks for sale online or at the gallery.